Dante-010/chattr/README.md

 You can then simply run `docker-compose up` in order to start the app.

+### Setting up a superuser and creating a new room

+Once all the containers have started, log in to `daphne_production` with the following command:

+`docker exec -ti daphne_production /bin/bash`.

+You then need to run `python manage.py createsuperuser`.

+Finally, go the the `/admin` page, (eg: `localhost/admin`) and create a new room.

 ## Developing

 In order to set up a development environment, you should install pip requirements,